X-Genesis-Qhulut/alpha/README.md

 To avoid the effect of the secondary filter just leave the "comparison value" box empty.

 **Warning**: Comparing floating-point values (eg. map coordinates) for equality may fail due to implementation issues in the SQL server.
+Comparing floating-point numbers to be exactly equal to each other is notoriously difficult.

 ---

 ## How to install on your own server

+### TLDR:

+* Grab this code
+* Grab the databases from <https://github.com/The-Alpha-Project/alpha-core/tree/master/etc/databases/> and install them
+* Rename the file "wow_alpha_config.php.dist" as "wow_alpha_config.php"
+* In that file, put in your details (database username, password, host address)
+* Make a soft link pointing the web server to "query_wow_alpha.php" (ie. link that to "index.php")
+* Done!

+---

 1. Put all the files into a folder on your server, somewhere inside the document root.
 Personally I put them in: